What we did

-- The diverse fleet, managed by multiple operators are required to display mandatory safety notices at all times, facing penalties for non compliance.
+- The diverse fleet, managed by multiple operators, is required to display mandatory safety notices at all times, facing penalties for noncompliance.

-- In 2017, TfL nominated Stewart Signs for both Best SME and for Best Innovation ar their annual supplier awards
+- In 2017, TfL nominated Stewart Signs for both Best SME and Best Innovation at their annual supplier awards.

 - TfL wanted to improve the passenger journey by providing consistent brand and network information.